 As the year comes to an end, it’s easy to find yourself overwhelmed as you try and wrap things up and close out the books for the year.
 Depending on your business, you could be frantically trying to send out 1099s, receiving final payments, etc. And once all that is wrapped up, you likely are looking to get started on your tax return for the year.
 However, it’s important that you not jump the gun and overlook important details.
 One such detail is that last estimated tax payment for the year.
 When is it due?
 January 15.
 This is probably the most overlooked payment for the year, as some people get mixed up as to which year that goes toward.
 Yes, you pay it in 2017, but the payment will go towards the previous year.
 Failing to make the payment can leave you short for the year, which could cause penalties—not to mention you could end up owing rather than getting a refund.
 So whatever you do, make sure you make that final payment on January 15.
 For more info on important tax dates, Contact us today!
 Like us on FaceBook.

 When it comes to gathering and organizing all of the different tax preparation records and information for your business tax preparation- the papers can stack up quickly.
 The accumulation of years of tax returns, receipts, and other important business information could take several days to sift through.
-People wonder if it’s even necessary to hold on to any of their tax records and documentation.
+People wonder if it’s even necessary to be saving tax records and documentation.
 The truth is that while it’s extremely important to keep certain business and personal tax information available and readily organized, many of these documents only need to be kept for a maximum of six years.
 The following documents that deal with tax preparation should be kept for at least six years:

 - Tax receipts